Mine the AI prompts your team repeats. Share them as agents.

 Frosted glass background — call to action to start using Operon for shared AI agents

-Free.
-No card.
-Two minutes from CLI install to your first mined prompt.
+Free to start, no card required.
+Two minutes from install to your first mined prompt.

 Works with Claude Code · Codex · Cursor